vasilnv/First-Neural-Network/README.md

 --------------
 ## Neural-Network-MNISTDB
-From "An introduction to neural networks for beginners" By Dr Andy Thomas
+From "An introduction to neural networks for beginners" By Dr Andy Thomas Create a neural network from scratch(no TF, Keras and so on)

 ## Neural-Network-TF
 From coursera.org "Neural Network from scratch in TensorFlow"